-- 1. Produce unified, coherent, and well-developed essays following the rules of written academic English and MLA. - 2.
-Interpret the larger thematic, historical or cultural significance of primary works in the humanities. - 3.
-Define and apply key concepts when examining human functioning and problems in society. - 4.
-Demonstrate knowledge of historically significant events and their impact on society. - 5.
-Demonstrate symbolic and graphic manipulation using analytic mathematic skills appropriate to the program. - 6.
-Incorporate the steps of the scientific method, beginning with a question, and concluding with concluding with analyzing data and drawing conclusions about a stated hypothesis. - 7.
-Demonstrate competency in utilizing current software applications. - 8.
-Demonstrate practices which lead to the preservation and use of historically significant documents.
+- Produce unified, coherent, and well-developed essays following the rules of written academic English and MLA. - Interpret the larger thematic, historical or cultural significance of primary works in the humanities. - 3.
+Define and apply key concepts when examining human functioning and problems in society. - Demonstrate knowledge of historically significant events and 4. their impact on society. - 5.
+Demonstrate symbolic and graphic manipulation using analytic mathematic skills appropriate to the program. - Incorporate the steps of the scientific method, beginning with a question, and concluding by analyzing data and drawing conclusions about a stated hypothesis. - Demonstrate competency in utilizing current software applications. - Demonstrate practices which lead to the preservation and use of historically significant documents.